avocado-framework/avocado/docs/source/guides/reference/chapters/runners.rst

 runner, but will add more information to them, such as its unique identifier.

-A different agreggate structure should be used to keep track of the execution of tasks.
+A different agreggate structure, :class:`avocado.core.task.runtime.RuntimeTask`, is used to keep track of the extra information while the task is being run.

 Recipe
 ~~~~~~